NeelayS/speech_spike_signatures/README.md

   --datafile DATAFILE        Path to the .npy file containing the speech data

 optional arguments:
   --outdir OUTDIR            Name of folder where all the ouput files (membrane potentials etc) should be stored.
-Folder doesn't need to exist beforehand. (default = output)
+Folder doesn't need to exist beforehand. (default='output')
   --n_samples N_SAMPLES      Number of samples in the dataset for which the network should be simulated. (default=1)
 ```